Fed up with Amazon?

 It isn't usually a big cut, and they all offer different terms, but that is a cut of the profits you would be seeing if you went directly with the companies.
 If you are a new author just trying to make a name for yourself, then this might not be a big deal, but if you are well-established and sell a ton of copies each month these fees can quickly add up.

-I've used all of the aforementioned sites either in the past or currently to distribute books!
-They are all great, unique, and really easy to use.
+I've used both of the aforementioned sites either in the past or currently to distribute books!
+They are great, unique, and really easy to use.
 Each has its advantages, and each has disadvantages.
 You would have to decide for yourself after a lot of research which one is going to be the best, and which one will be the easiest to switch to.

 Just tell me which one is best already!